taikedz-mt/babelfish/README.md

 Still to implement:

+* Book Translator - a node which accepts a book, a language specification, and returns the trnslated book
 * Saving language preferences
 * Set-lang command for moderators to set a player's language
 	* requires privs